dominicnunez/ud-server/README.md

 4. Save command

 ### Web App
-- You can also test the API locally using the included HTML file.
+- You can also test the API using the included HTML file.
 - This file provides a simple interface to fetch definitions from the API by entering a term or fetching a random definition.
 - Once the app is deployed, navigate to the URL provided.
 - This webpage is provided as an example and for testing purposes.